 Figure 2: Scores of refuge use by gammarids, according to their infection status by Pomphorhynchus laevis, between day 21 and day 83 post-experimental exposure to parasite eggs.
 Gammarids were tested in control water (a), or water signed with fish scent (b).
 Scores range from 0 (individuals always outside the refuge) to 24 (individuals always inside the refuge).
 Thick lines are the medians, boxes are the upper and lower quartiles, whiskers are the upper and lower 1.5*interquartile range, and dots represent outliers.
 The vertical black line denotes the transition between acanthella and cystacanth stages.
 Sample sizes are given in italics below each plot.
 Refuge use increase during acanthealla stages (this phenomenon was stronger under signed water) and then decreased after cyctacanth stage is reached.

-This phenomenon was found whatever the infection status and the water type, but was found to be more rapid under scented water than control water (Figure 2), the interaction between water type and date being statistically significant (Table 2).
+This phenomenon was found regardless of the infection status and the water type, but was found to be more rapid under scented water than control water (Figure 2), the interaction between water type and date being statistically significant (Table 2).
 The interaction between date and infection was also highly significant (Table 2).

 This reflects the observation that, after the cystacanth stage being reached, the refuge score became weaker for infected individuals, while during the acanthella stage, the tendency was that infected individuals used more refuges than uninfected ones (Figure 2).